 According to the botanical biodiversity survey done towards the end of 2018 and reported on by the botanical specialist early in 2019 (Appendix G1), only one indigenous vegetation type, Vaal-Vet Sandy Grassland, occurs on Farm Visserspan No. 40.
 Nonetheless, a small deviation from this occurs in the southwest corner of the farm, where trees of Vachellia karoo (Acacia spp. commonly known as sweet thorn trees) are present.
 The botanical specialist, Dave MacDonald, identified this area as a 'no-go' area.
-The south western corner of the farm was, therefore, excluded from potential land to be considered for placement of Visserspan Solar PV Facility (specifically Project 1's) development footprint.
+The south western corner of the farm is, therefore, excluded from potential land to be considered for placement of any Visserspan Solar PV Facility development or construction activity.